The editorial team accepts (free of charge) the following materials for submission (on email@example.com):

-The articles should be 20 to 25 pages (A4 format), including an abstract, bibliography, illustrations, and keywords.
+The articles should be 10 to 15 pages (≈ 40,000 signs, A4 format), including an abstract, bibliography, illustrations, and keywords.
 Pagination is required.

 The text of the article should be typed in the MS Word text editor using the Times New Roman font, 11 points, a single interval, fields: left and right — 4 cm, the top and bottom — 4.5 cm.

 Text formatting should be simple, as the formatting will be changed during layout.
 In particular, it is necessary to avoid the function of automatic and manual transfer of words and not to create new styles in MS Word (if possible, it is better not to use them at all).
 Only semibold and italic styles are allowed, as well as under- and superscript signs, though not to the detriment of the article’s readability.
 The use of colored fillings and selections is not allowed.